pluma/fynx/README.md

 Creates an action optionally extended with the given `spec`.

-Returns a function that will pass its argument to all of its listeners.
+Returns a function that will pass its argument to all of its listeners in sequence and return the result.

-If `spec` has a method `beforeEmit`, values will be pre-processed by passing them to that method first and using its return value.

-If `spec` has a method `shouldEmit`, the action will only call its listeners if the result of passing the (pre-processed) value to that method is truthy.

-### action.listen(listener, [context]):Function

-Registers a listener with the action.
-The listener will be invoked whenever the action emits a value.

-The listener will be bound to the given `context`.

-Returns a function that will remove the listener from the action when called.

-### action.unlisten(listener, [context])

-Removes a listener from the action.
-This has the same effect as calling the function returned by `action.listen`.
-If the listener was registered with a context, the same context must be used.
+For a full documentation of this function, see [the documentation of `axn`](https://github.com/pluma/axn#axnspecfunction).

 ## createActions(specs):Object